-Keep Music Live fundraising is specifically for music venues.
+Keep Music Live is a fundraising campaign to support independent music venues.
 We want to ensure that artists will have stages and ticketed events in the future.

 Supporting artists and bands is also critical.
 Here are some organizations that are supporting artists.
 We encourage you to give to these organizations too.